wsoula-starz/err-datadog/README.md

 # DataDog plugin for Errbot

-Factoid is a plugin for [Errbot](http://errbot.io), a Python-based chat bot.
+Datadog is a plugin for [Errbot](http://errbot.io), a Python-based chat bot.

 It allows chat users query DataDog graphs.